Must-Have Website Design Basics

 Instead, they are looking for signs that will direct them to the relevant article.
 You must ensure that all the information is easy to skim and read so buyers can decide what they want within a couple of minutes.

-This will also help build a target audience pool who might recommend the website to others, increasing online traffic.
-Long story short, try to make it easy for people to find answers; don’t leave them frustrated by packing the pages with irrelevant information.
+This will also help build a mobile-friendly target audience pool that might recommend the website to others, increasing online traffic.
+Long story short, try to make it easy for people to find answers; a well-designed interface doesn’t leave them frustrated by packing the pages with irrelevant information.

 F. Effective Writing